bradtech/lora2db/README.md

 These packages will manage I/O in your stead, so that you can focus on your business logic and deploy quickly.

 A provider will listen for data coming in, and a forwarder will send your processed data to the DBMS or service of your choice.

+You must declare at least one decoder to process the payload coming from your provider.

+We provide the `CayenneDecoder` class but you can write your own by extending the `AbstractDecoder` class.

+You may declare as many decoders as you want, each being bound to an unique Lorawan port.

 ## How to use